microlinkhq/www/src/pages/docs/api/parameters/screenshot/index.md

   }}
 />

-When you enable it, a `screenshot` field will be included as part of the Microlink API response payload.
+When it is enabled, a new `screenshot` data field will be part of the Microlink API response payload.

 ```json{3, 10}
 {